Power play

-Power play is a sporting term used to describe a period of play where one team has a numerical advantage in players, usually due to a rule violation by the opposing team.
+Power play is a term used in various team sports to describe a period of play when one team is given an advantage.
+In many sports this is numerical advantage in players, usually due to a rule violation by the opposing team.

-Temporary numerical advantage in players during a team sport
+Temporary numerical advantage in players

 In several team sports, situations arise where following a rules infraction, one team is penalized by having the number of players on the field of play temporarily reduced.
 The term power play is commonly applied to the state of advantage the unpenalized team enjoys during this time.
 Specialized tactics and strategies can apply while a team is on the power play.

 The Ferris State Bulldogs on a five-on-three power play against the Michigan Wolverines.

 Ice hockey

 In ice hockey, a team is considered to be on a power play when at least one opposing player is serving a penalty, and the team has a numerical advantage on the ice (whenever both teams have the same number of players on the ice, there is no power play).
 Up to two players per side may serve in the penalty box without substitutions being permitted, giving a team up to a possible five-on-three power play.

 There are three types of penalties that can result in a power play for the non-offending team: minor (two minutes), double-minor (four minutes), and major (five minutes).
 For such penalties, the offending player is ruled off the ice and no substitute for the penalized player is permitted.
 If a goaltender commits either a minor, a double-minor, or a major penalty, another player who was on the ice at the time of the penalty would serve the penalty instead.
 A power play resulting from a minor penalty ends if the team with more players on the ice scores.
 A double-minor penalty is treated as if the player has committed two minor penalties back to back: a goal scored by the team with advantage in the first two minutes only ends the first minor penalty (and the second will start after the game restarts); a goal by the team with advantage in the last two minutes of the penalty will end the power play even if a goal was scored during the first part of the double-minor penalty.
 If a player is given a major penalty, a power play occurs, but the power play does not terminate even if the team on the power play scores (except in overtime as this ends the game); a major penalty only ends when five minutes have elapsed or the game has ended.
-A match penalty results in the offending player being ejected from the game (and the player is subject to possible further suspensions), but is otherwise treated the same as a major penalty.
+A match penalty results in the offending player being ejected from the game (and the player is subject to possible further suspensions), but it is otherwise treated the same as a major penalty.